-Study designs to be included: Observational studies (cohort and case-control).
+Study designs to be included: Observational studies (cross-sectional, cohort and case-control)

-Eligibility criteria: Observational studies that evaluated the presence of non-carious cervical lesions and bruxism in patients from 16 years old.
+Eligibility criteria: Observational studies that evaluated the presence of non-carious cervical lesions and bruxism in patients from 13 years old.

-Information sources: We aim to search on electronic databases (MEDLINE/PubMed, EMBASE, Web of Science, LILACS and BBO/Virtual Health Library, Cochrane Library), grey literature, studies registers, conference papers, and to perform a direct search in references of selected articles.
+Information sources: We aim to search on electronic databases (MEDLINE/PubMed, EMBASE, Web of Science, LILACS and BBO/Virtual Health Library), grey literature (Open Grey), studies registers (PROSPERO, INPLASY), conference papers (International Association for Dental Research - IADR), and to perform a direct search in references of selected articles.

-Main outcome(s): The presence of noncarious cervical lesions, clinically evaluated by an experienced professional.
+Main outcome(s): The presence of noncarious cervical lesions, irrespective of the diagnostic criteria used.